nikhil-fueled/html-project1/README.md

 Once you have these, goto the directory of your cloned files.
 Now, run the following commands via the terminal.
+1. npm install -g grunt-cli
-1. Bower install
+2. Bower install
-2. grunt server
+3. grunt server

 This will deploy the web-app on your local machine.